Exc0mmun1cad0/db-coursework/README.md

   db_name: "test-db"
   ssl_mode: "disable"
 ```
-Also add postgres container data in `cmd/env.sh`
+Also add postgres container data in `cmd/env.sh`.
-All fields except port are of the string format, port is integer
+All fields except port are of the string format, port is integer.
-Add docker parameters to `cmd/run.sh` to the appropriate export commands
+Add docker parameters to `cmd/run.sh` to the appropriate export commands.

 ## Running
-You need installed golang and docker
+You need installed golang and docker.
-Run
+Run with:
 ```bash
 cmd/run.sh
 ```